danielaparker/jsoncons/doc/ref/jsonpath/jsonpath.md

 }
 ```

-#### jsonpath_expression function
+#### jsonpath_expression

 A [jsoncons::jsonpath::jsonpath_expression](jsonpath_expression.md)
-represents the compiled form of a JMESPath expression.
+represents the compiled form of a JSONPath expression.
 It allows you to
 evaluate a single compiled expression on multiple JSON documents.
 A `jsonpath_expression` is immutable and thread-safe.